XmichaX/BookWritingCloud/readme.md

 * devise (3.2.4)
 *

-###
+### Setup GIT Repository
-Aufpassen!!! .idea nicht hochladen
+* Aufpassen!!! : .idea nicht hochladen
-We want to avoid committing the .idea directory and the .rvmrc file.
-(Working alone I would add the .rvmrc file to the repository.)
+* "We want to avoid committing the .idea directory and the .rvmrc file.
+(Working alone I would add the .rvmrc file to the repository.)"